Statute Approved by We Are AGM September 2017

 10.4 A list of candidates to these elections shall be published and a notice is to be issued to all members informing them of the time and place where voting will be held

-10.5 If five or less nominations for the executive board are received by the deadline stipulated, then the nominations received must be put to a vote of confidence of the members present at the AGM to confirm their place on the executive board.
+10.5 If six or less nominations for the executive board are received by the deadline stipulated, then the nominations received must be put to a vote of confidence of the members present at the AGM to confirm their place on the executive board.

-10.7 Should less than five members be nominated to the executive board during the AGM, then a co-option call for the specific vacant role should be called upon by the new executive by not later than two weeks after the AGM.
+10.7 Should less than six members be nominated to the executive board during the AGM, then a co-option call for the specific vacant role should be called upon by the new executive by not later than two weeks after the AGM.

 10.8 Those members who are unable to attend an AGM will be able to vote by proxy, provided that the proxy is sent in and acknowledged up to 24 hours before the start of the AGM.
 Any member may hold no more than one member’s proxy.